-In recent years, it is increasingly obvious that fiber optic cable is replacing copper cable as an optimal way of communication transmission step by step.
-One reason is that fiber optic cable can span a large distance between local phone systems and assume responsibility of backbone for many network systems and system users, including university campuses, office buildings, industrial plants and electric utility companies.
-In addition, current fiber optic cable is capable of operating at astounding speed to meet the ever growing demands from business infrastructure.
-In this article, we are going to illustrate the fiber optic cable speed and involve the speed introduction to single mode fiber and multimode fiber.
+Recently, it is increasingly obvious that fiber optic cable is replacing the copper cable as a communication way step by step.
+One reason is that fiber optic cable can extend the distance of local phone systems and network systems, including university campuses, office buildings, industrial plants, and electric utility companies.
+In addition, current fiber optic cable is capable of operating at an astounding speed to meet the ever-growing demands of business infrastructure.
+In this article, we are going to illustrate the fiber optic cable speed, which involves the speed introductions of single mode fiber and multimode fiber.

 Fiber Optic Cable Speed Introduction

-Fiber optic cable contains strands of optically pure glass which is thinner than a human hair and can carry digital information over long distance.
-Digital signals are sent as pulses of light without interference or limitation, so the digital transport system is faster and more reliable.
-Fiber optic technology allows for more data to be transferred in shorter time than older internet technology, like cable and DSL.
-For internet users, this higher data-transfer rate leads to faster fiber optic cable speed, higher-quality streaming and a better internet experience.
+Fiber optic cable contains strands of optically pure glasses.
+For the glasses, they are thinner than a human hair and can carry digital information over a long distance.
+Digital signals are sent as pulses of light without interference or limitation.
+In that way, the digital transport system is faster and more reliable.
+Fiber optic technology allows for more data to be transferred in a shorter time than the older internet technology, like cable and DSL.
+For internet users, the higher data rate will lead to faster fiber optic cable speed, higher-quality streaming, and a better internet experience.

 Single Mode and Multimode Fiber Optic Cable Speed Introduction

-Fiber optic cable comes down to being one of these two types: single mode fiber or multimode fiber.
-For instance, there are single mode LC fiber for long distance transmission and multimode LC fiber for short distance transmission.
-Certainly, different types of cable will have corresponding fiber optic cable speed as well.
+Fiber optic cable comes in two types: single mode fiber and multimode fiber.
+Under these two types, there are many sub-branches, such as the single mode LC fiber for long distance transmission and the multimode LC fiber for short distance transmission.
+However, for different types of cables, they have corresponding fiber optic cable speed as well.

 - Single Mode Fiber Optic Cable Speed

-Single mode cable is a single stand of glass fiber with a relatively narrow diameter of 8.3 to 10 microns that has one mode of transmission, which can propagate at the wavelength of 1310nm and 1550nm.
-On that account, there is little light reflection caused when light passes through the single mode fiber core.
-This will reduce fiber attenuation and optimize the speed for the signal to travel further.
-For single mode fiber optic cable speed, no matter it supports at 100 Mbit/s or 1 Gbit/s data rate, the transmission distance can reach to at least 5 km.
-So it is used for long distance signal transmission.
+Single mode cable is a single strand of glass fiber with a relatively narrow diameter, about 8.3 to 10 microns.
+Usually, it has one mode of transmission that propagates at the wavelength of 1310nm and 1550nm.
+On that account, there will be little light reflection when the light passes through the single mode fiber core.
+Consequently, it will reduce fiber attenuation and optimize the speed for the transmitting signals.
+For single mode fiber optic cable speed, no matter data rate is at 100 Mbit/s or Gbit/s, the transmission distance can reach up to 5 km.
+In that case, it is usually used for long distance signal transmission.

 - Multimode Fiber Optic Cable Speed

-Multimode fiber is made of glass fiber with a common diameter in the range of 50 to 100 microns and has larger core that guides many modes simultaneously.
-This gives rise to more transit of data through the multimode fiber core and causes more light reflection, higher dispersion and attenuation rate.
-Multimode fiber provides high bandwidth with high fiber optic cable speed over short distance and is mostly used for communication, such as within a building or on a campus.
-Typically, the multimode fiber optic cable speed and distance limits are 100 Mbit/s for distance up to 2 km (100BASE-FX), 1 Gbit/s up to 1000m, and 10 Gbit/s up to 550 m.
+Multimode fiber is made of glass fiber with a diameter size from 50 to 100 microns.
+With a larger core, it can guide many modes simultaneously.
+This gives rise to the more data transit through the multimode fiber core.
+Moreover, it will bring higher light reflection, dispersion, and attenuation rates.
+Multimode fiber provides higher bandwidth at higher fiber optic cable speed.
+It is mostly used for short distance communication, such as within a building or on a campus.
+Typically, the multimode fiber optic cable speed and the transmitting distance limits are 100 Mbit/s for distance up to 2 km (100BASE-FX), Gbit/s up to 1000m, and 10 Gbit/s up to 550 m.

-The following chart lists the transmission distance of SMF and MMF with different fiber optic cable speed:
+The following chart lists the transmission distance of SMF and MMF at different fiber optic cable speeds:

 Fiber optic cable is the fastest mode of broadband technology available today.
-They offer commercial grade bandwidth and set an excellent example for businesses which are looking forward to optimize their system performance at the same time.
+It sets an excellent example for businesses which are looking forward to optimize their system performance with higher bandwidth.
 In general, single mode fiber with a much smaller core gives you a higher transmission rate than multimode fiber.
-From this article, you would have a deeper understanding about fiber optic cable speed for both single mode fiber and multimode fiber.
+From this article, you would have a deeper understanding about fiber optic cable speeds for both single mode fiber and multimode fiber.
 If you have any need in this respect, FS.COM will always be your good choice.